ankaAR/bestiario5e/_creatures/duergar-keeper-of-the-flame.md

 1/day: command

-***Spellcasting.*** The Keeper of the Flame is a 3rd-level spellcaster.
+***Lanzamiento de conjuros.*** The Keeper of the Flame is a 3rd-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 The Keeper of the Flame has the following cleric spells prepared:

 Cantrips (at will): guidance, mending, sacred flame